tenyo/brbr/README.md

 ```
 where `qkhe5ph6hq4zrdb3fkg53jcshqk3bq2q23pgeulipgoofzsqnlediqad` is the sender address and `796c465f-a5c1-4175-930f-391598788570` is the id of the metagram.

-This is what is looks like:
+This is what it looks like:
 ```
 $ cat ~/.brbr/metagrams/received/qkhe6ph6hq4zrdc3fkg53jcshqk3bqbq23pgeulipgonfzsqnlediqad/796c465f-a5c1-4175-930f-391598788570
 ID: 796c465f-a5c1-4175-930f-391598788570